tasmota/docs/docs/Rules.md

 - run command RfRaw 0<br>

 If you want to repeat the RfRaw 3 times, all you need to do is to simply add in the rule a new `RfRaw %var1%%value%;` before `RfRaw 0`.<br>
-Backlog introduces and [inter-command delay](https://tasmota.github.io/docs/Commands/#setoption34) of 200 milliseconds by default.
-If you feel the reaction time between your HA system and the covers is too long, you can tweak it by reducing the delay to 60 milliseconds with `SetOption34 60`.
+Backlog introduces an [inter-command delay](https://tasmota.github.io/docs/Commands/#setoption34) of 200 milliseconds by default.
+If you feel the reaction time between your HA system and the covers is too long, you can tweak it by reducing the delay to, for example 60 milliseconds with `SetOption34 60`.

 ------------------------------------------------------------------------------